 High-efficiency particulate air filters remove almost all particulates.
 These filters may not be suitable for most household HVAC systems because their high resistance to airflow can affect HVAC performance.
 They are suitable for hospitals, clean rooms and laboratories because they remove bacteria, viruses and many gases.

 Washable filters are usually rated MERV 1 to 4.
 They cost more than pleated filters but can last years.
 They must be properly cleaned to remove bacteria and other pathogens.
 In addition, moisture must be completely removed before reinstallation.

-Red Dog Heating, Cooling & Plumbing can evaluate the quality of your indoor air and recommend products to keep your air clean.
+Red Dog Associates can evaluate the quality of your indoor air and recommend products to keep your air clean.
 We recommend better-quality filters that will work with your system.
 For more information about maintaining good indoor air quality, contact us today.